leviduncan/leviduncan/README.md

 ### Hi there, I'm Darrin Levi Duncan 👋

-## I'm a Full Stack Web Developer who is passionate about using code to develop apps that people would love to use!
+## I'm a Full Stack Web Developer who is passionate about developing apps people enjoy using!

 - 📚 I’m currently learning React, Javascript, Nodejs and Firebase.
 - 👯 I’m am definitely looking forward to collaborating with other passionate developers.